List of UK top-ten singles in 1968: Chart debuts

-Johnny Johnson was lead singer for The Bandwagon and was given an individual credit for their first release to reach the top 10, "Breakin' Down the Walls of Heartache".
-The group later became referred to as Johnny Johnson and the Bandwagon.

 Songs from films

 Original songs from various films entered the top 10 throughout the year.
 These included "Mrs. Robinson" (from The Graduate) and "Les Bicyclettes de Belsize" (Les Bicyclettes de Belsize).

 Additionally, "The Good, the Bad and the Ugly (Il buono, il brutto, il cattivo)" from the film of the same name, originally recorded by Ennio Morricone, topped the chart when it was covered by Hugo Montenegro.

 Best-selling singles

 Until 1970 there was no universally recognised year-end best-sellers list.
 However, in 2011 the Official Charts Company released a list of the best-selling single of each year in chart history from 1952 to date.
 According to the list, "Hey Jude" by The Beatles is officially recorded as the biggest-selling single of 1968.